sbt/website/src/sphinx/Detailed-Topics/Testing.md

 ### Setup and Cleanup

-Specify setup and cleanup actions using Tests.Setup and Tests.Cleanup.
-These accept either a function of type () =\> Unit or a function of type ClassLoader =\> Unit.
+Specify setup and cleanup actions using `Tests.Setup` and `Tests.Cleanup`.
+These accept either a function of type `() => Unit` or a function of type `ClassLoader => Unit`.
 The variant that accepts a ClassLoader is passed the class loader that is (or was) used for running the tests.
 It provides access to the test classes as well as the test framework classes.

 > **note**
 >